Massive fire burning after building explosion in Virginia

 An explosion rocked Harrisonburg, Va., on Saturday morning.

-Initial reports indicate that three people have been injured in an explosion in a commercial area on South Main Street.

-Two of the victims were taken to hospital in serious condition, according to WHSV News.
+Three people have been injured in an explosion in a commercial area on South Main Street, city spokesman Mike Parks told reporters.
+Two of the victims were taken to the hospital in serious condition.

 Harrisonburg police received the first reports at 8:30 a.m., a department spokesperson told Fox News.